FlavScents AInsights Entry for Decanal (Aldehyde C-10)

 5. Use in Fragrances

-In fragrance applications, decanal is utilized across various families, including citrus, floral, and aldehydic compositions.
-It serves as a top note, providing freshness and lift to the overall scent profile.
-Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity and character.
-Its volatility makes it an effective top note, contributing to the initial impression of a fragrance.
+In perfumery, decanal is utilized in citrus, floral, and aldehydic fragrance families.
+It acts as a top note, contributing freshness and lift to compositions.
+Typical concentrations in fragrance products range from trace amounts to 1%, depending on the desired effect and product type.
+Its volatility makes it suitable for top note applications, where it provides an initial burst of freshness.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts